good-to-know

 -

-In conjunction with the rear center tank, a new, larger, and reinforced belly fairing enables emergency landings on the belly.
+In conjunction with the rear center tank, a larger, stronger belly fairing enables emergency landings on the belly.
 This extended fairing acts like a cushion on which the aircraft can glide safely to a standstill.

 -